 The yellow color of the carpets was given by the saffron of the crocus flower, the red by the qirmiz, an insect that produces a bright red color, and the blue by the plant indigo.
 Mixing the primary colors was giving endless combinations and shades.
 However, in the oriental carpets green is avoided, as the sacred color of Islam, not allowed to be stepped on.

 As a non-figurative art, the Islamic art recognizes God as the only creator and therefore does not depict mortal creatures, humans or animals.
 The rugs therefore usually bear complicated plant and floral decorations, as well as geometrical shapes, such as stars, octagons and triangles, always arranged in symmetry.
-Under the Ottoman, Safavid, and Mongol dynasties, tapestry went from a practice based on patterns passed down from generation to generation to a state industry, with patterns created in the workshops of the court.
+Under the Ottoman, Safavid, and Mongol dynasties, tapestry went from practice based on patterns passed down from generation to generation to a state industry, with patterns created in the workshops of the court.

 During the 16th century, more carpets were woven than ever before.
-The Ottomans gave great impetus to the art of textile and tapestry.
+The Ottomans gave a great impetus to the art of textile and tapestry.
 Ottoman carpets gradually became renowned for their plant motifs, in addition to the sophisticated geometrical and color schemes.
-In the 17th century, and under the influence of the Persian carpets, the Ottomans adopted a new style including star medallion.
+In the 17th century, under the influence of the Persian carpets, the Ottomans adopted a new style including star medallion.
 In some instances the carpet was dominated by the central medallion, and in others smaller medallions were arranged in particular patterns or series around the centre.
 Such designs coincided with the appearance of the Baroque and later Rococo art styles which appeared in Europe in the 17th and 18th centuries respectively.

 The Persians had a long carpet tradition extending back to the Sassanian times.
 Carpets were clearly knotted, comprising a rectangular centre dominated by a medallion and a border which sometimes took the form of several bands of various widths.